Chronic Fatigue – TIRED, EXHAUSTED ANYONE?

 Why am I fatigued?

-- Consistently going to bed after 11pm, sleeping with electronics in the bedroom, eating before bed – check out more on sleep hygiene.
+- Consistently going to bed after 11pm, sleeping with electronics in the bedroom, eating before bed – check out our blog on sleep hygiene

 - Vitamin B12 insufficiency/deficiency

 - Folate insufficiency/deficiency

 - Insufficiency of other nutrients (such as magnesium)

 - Psychological stress, anxiety and worry

 - Digestive issues such as constipation or diarrhea